rezwanahmedsami/routemamba/README.md

 _______

 ## Reactive system by State Management in routemamba
-In routemamba you can perform reactive system also by managing  states.
+In routemamba, you can perform reactive system by managing states.
+This can be done in two ways.
-You can manage state by two types:
 * Local states.
 * Global States.
 (Coming soon)

 #### Local states:
-Local states are used for particular section, Suppose you want to show a data reactively in single particular section or mutiple section, then you can use it.
+Local states are used to show data that is reactive in a specific section or multiple sections.

 To use local states you have to do like that:
 ```javascript